6 Foods to Serve on Saint Patrick’s Day

 Irish Coffee

-favorite recipe, however, uses Irish whisky.
-If you don’t have a proper Irish coffee glass, don’t worry about it – a coffee mug works just as well.
-This cocktail was invented in 1943 at the Foyne Aiport in Shannon.
-When the owner of the Buena Vista Café in San Francisco tried it, he replicated the recipe and served it to his customers.
-So, it’s both an Irish and American tradition!
+Before serving dessert, I enjoy making Irish coffee.
+I prepare two versions: one where I add Irish cream liqueur to hot coffee (to taste) and top it with whipped cream.
+My favorite recipe, however, incorporates Irish whiskey.
+This cocktail was created in 1943 at the Foynes Airport in Shannon.
+When the owner of the Buena Vista Café in San Francisco tasted it, he replicated the recipe and served it to his patrons.
+Thus, it has become both an Irish and American tradition!

 Irish Desserts